siva151988/Airbnb-Listing-Analysis/README.md

 # Airbnb-Listing-Analysis
 #### DOMAIN : Travel & Hospitality
-#### OBJECTIVE:
-This project explores Airbnb listings data for Paris to uncover business insights and patterns around pricing, availability, and the effect of policy regulations on hosting activity.
+## Project Overview

+The project explores Airbnb data from Paris to:
+- Understand listing prices across neighborhoods
+- Investigate the impact of regulatory changes in 2015
+- Analyze host trends over time
+- Examine how accommodation size affects pricing

 #### DATA OVERVIEW:
 For this analysis, we utilized the Comprehensive dataset of - <a href="https://github.com/siva151988/Airbnb-Listing-Analysis/blob/main/Listings.zip">Listings.csv</a>